Fly Short Distances Using Fewer Miles by Taking Advantage of Distance-Based Frequent Flyer Programs (2021)

 With most frequent flyer programs, the number of miles required for a flight is based on the regions you are flying between.
-For example, with most programs, every flight within the United States requires the same number of miles, regardless of whether you are flying coast-to-coast or making a quick regional hop.
-Similarly, every trip between the US and Mexico would require the same number of miles, as would every trip between the US and Europe.
+For example, every flight within the United States will require the same number of miles, regardless of whether you are flying coast-to-coast or making a quick regional hop.
+Similarly, every trip between the US and Mexico will require the same number of miles, as would every trip between the US and Europe.
 It doesn’t matter which route you take or what cities you fly between—it only matters in which region you start and finish your trip.

 Depending on where you are traveling, a distance-based program may require far fewer miles than a typical region-based program.
 Distance-based programs are almost always the cheapest option for shorter flights, especially if they cross from one “region” into another.

 British Airways is the most popular distance-based program, with its own US-based credit card and the ability to transfer points from Membership Rewards, Ultimate Rewards, and Marriott.
 But there are several other lesser-known distance-based programs, as well as special short-distance awards available from programs that are normally region-based.

 Great routes for distance-based awards

 Distance-based programs can require fewer miles than more typical region-based programs.

 - Shorter flights within the United States.
 A standard round-trip award ticket in the US requires 25,000 miles in coach and 50,000 miles in business class.
 While these awards are often good values when you are flying coast-to-coast, they aren't a particularly good deal if you are taking a shorter flight (which may cost less than a few hundred dollars round trip).
 By taking advantage of a distance-based program, you can drop the price of shorter flights to a more reasonable 15,000 miles round-trip or sometimes even less.
 This can be an especially good deal, if the flight is short, but still expensive (such as a trip from the West coast to Aspen).